 Though both of those were a plus.

-At camp, I always enrolled in a week-long improv class.
+At camp, I participated in a week-long improv class.
 One where we played games, learned about the word "chutzpah" and got into trouble if we pantomimed drunkenness.

 It was good times.

-I want to give you a few samples of what our instructor taught, but nothing can compare to signing up for these classes (or similar classes in your area) and learning this stuff in person.
-It's 100% more effective to get out there and do it than it is to read about someone who did it.
+I want to give you a few samples of what our instructor taught.
+But nothing compares to signing up for these classes and learning in person.
+It's 100% more effective to do it than it is to read about someone who did it.

 1. Say, "Yes, and..." - Tina Fey writes about this improv rule a lot, only she talks about it as a life concept.
 It's the art of agreement.
 Improv performers don't fight each other about the illusions they create onstage.
-If Guy #1 onstage says he's a gorilla, Guy #2 onstage doesn't say, "No you're not!
-You're my grandma!"
+If Guy #1 onstage says he's a gorilla, Guy #2 onstage doesn't say, "No you're not!"

 Guy #1: *pretends to be gorilla*